-Quota SFRs may be temporarily leased to another operator, and are only applicable for the fishing season in which the lease has taken place.
+Quota SFRs may be temporarily leased to another operator and are only applicable for the fishing season in which the lease has taken place.

-PLEASE NOTE - All quota transactions (i.e. nominations, denominations, seasonal leases), can be done on GOFish by registered users at NO COST.
-All of these transactions, if done by AFMA from submitted paperwork, will incur a service fee.
+PLEASE NOTE - All quota transactions (i.e. nominations, denominations, seasonal leases), can be done on GoFish by registered users at NO COST.
+Any transactions, if done by AFMA from submitted paperwork, will incur a service fee.